 If you aren’t into hardcore hiking, this place is a must!
 The tower isn’t far from the parking lot and it is an easy (but a little steep) hike from the car to the base of the tower.
 Once you are there, you’ll be thrilled you decided to go!
 The views from the top are amazing!
 Parnell offers a panoramic view of the surrounding forest up to 25 miles!
 Most people simply hike up the tower but, if you are up for the challenge, I encourage you to hike the surrounding trails on a nice day!

 You can have fun at this well-maintained park all year round!
 It is located along the Pigeon River and connects to Evergreen Park.
 Explore their Ecology Center or head to the trails for hiking, biking, or potentially seeing some wildlife.
 Maywood has many different habitats, from grassland prairie to forests to the ponds, and it all adds up to an excellent experience.

 At the John Michael Kohler Arts Center, everything is art!
 Each year, thousands of visitors walk through the museum to experience world-class exhibitions and performances.
 But one aspect that has everyone talking are their stunning washrooms!
 Go peak at the potties!
 Each one is uniquely designed, so don’t be surprised if you see me weaving in and out of them all!

-Sheboygan’s pretty old, so it has a pretty old-fashioned, but very cool downtown.
-It is an ongoing historical project, and something Sheboygan is proud of.
-The shops and restaurants are unique and the parking is incredibly easy and inexpensive.
-Our historic 8th Street is home to all of Sheboygan’s holiday parades, and it connects the city to the South Pier area.
+Sheboygan’s downtown area is home to historical buildings and beautifying projects: street art, fountains, and an outdoor living room.
+Even the shops and restaurants are quirky and eccentric and could become the subject of a post.
+Sheboygan’s historic 8th Street is also home to all of Sheboygan’s holiday parades, and it connects the city to the South Pier area.

 10. Events and Festivals